 - Give generously

-- Get their biggest spending decision right, keeping their monthly housing costs to no more than 25 percent of gross income
+- Get their biggest spending decision right, keeping their monthly housing costs to no more than 25 percent of gross income—preferably no more than 20 percent

 - Build and maintain an emergency fund stocked with at least six months worth of living expenses